Call Keith, (480) 467-8090

 When picking up a rifle from any builder, friend, or colleague it's a good idea to run a couple tight cleaning patches through the chamber and bore to ensure no foreign material is in there from use or transport.

 PCR does not suggest doing a shoot/clean/shoot/clean break-in process.
-We suggest new barrels be properly cleaned roughly 5 times in the first 150-200 shots, focusing more cleanings earlier in the barrel life.
-After this the shooter can start doing 100-300 rounds between cleanings for the rest of the barrel life.
+We do suggest new barrels be properly cleaned roughly 10 times in the first 150-200 shots, focusing more cleanings earlier in the barrel life.
+After this, the shooter can usually start shooting 100-300 rounds between cleanings for the rest of the barrel life.
 What's important is proper cleaning.

 NEVER use any type of abrasive lapping bullets and avoid coated bullets.